 Bathroom Cabinets & Drawers – pull everything out, get rid of what you don’t need and give the inside and outside a good wipe down.

 Shower Head & Curtains/Doors – put equal parts vinegar and water in a bag, put that around the shower head, secure with a rubber band and let sit 20 minutes.
 Then flush water through.
 Machine wash the shower curtain, I’ll let you decide what to do with the liner, if it’s torn or too moldy, I’d suggest tossing it.
-I have had good success with the Norwex Mold & Mildew Stain Remover.
 I haven’t found any product that cleans my shower doors like the Norwex Descaler.
 Spray it on, let it sit for about 10 minutes and wipe all that soap scum away.

 Bedding – throw it all in the machine, unless the care instructions say otherwise.
 If you’re fancier than I am and have seasonal comforters, time for your Fall one.
 I realize this takes more than 15 minutes but your active work time is about 3 minutes.